Innersky/ng-global-click/README.md

 <h1>Angular Global click event listener</h1>
 It's easy to register an event listerner but not that much easy to trigger an event with clicking outside the box.
-Most usage is to close a popup, which is opened by clicking on a button, by clicking outside that button.
+Most usage is to close a popup, which is opened by clicking on a button, when clicking outside that button.
 <br>
 <br>
 This library make it easier as you don't need to maintain any function to handle the event, just simply code expression within the element.